-In Companioned Prayer[TM] we experience Jesus as our true Companion.
+Companioned PrayerTM includes the role of a prayer companion who reads text and accompanies the person who is praying.
 The prayer is offered and practiced as a Christian, interactive, contemplative prayer.
 The prayer experience is between the person praying and God, and requires an active faith relationship with Him or a searching for that relationship.
-Companioned Prayer includes the role of a prayer companion who reads text and accompanies the person who is praying.
 Neither the companion nor the person praying should view the role of the companion, or the prayer practice or prayer experience, as a substitute for professional therapy or treatment.
 Companioned Prayer is not a form of therapeutic treatment.
 Neither is it spiritual direction nor spiritual or pastoral counseling.
 It is a private, personal prayer with the assistance and companionship of another person.
 Your prayer companions, the sponsoring or hosting organizations and the Companioned Prayer Christian Fellowship (CPCF), their officers, members, employees and volunteers, and the authors of Companioned Prayer and other material offered by the CPCF, are not responsible for your prayer experience or the results thereof.
 Each church, organization or individual that offers or practices Companioned Prayer is responsible to determine the suitability of the prayer or the offered material for their own programs and purposes.
 The prayer and material are offered "as is" and may not be suitable for all individuals or programs.
 For additional information, see "Trauma and Major Illness" and "Influences of Other Prayer or Meditative Practices" in chapter 12.
 If you have related questions or concerns about Companioned Prayer, discuss them with your professional therapist, doctor and/or priest before beginning or engaging in any further practice of the prayer.
 You should not practice any prayer with which you are not comfortable.
-However, Companioned Prayer when practiced with faith and in community can offer us God's personal tender mercy and love, felt and know within us in a way that is unique to each person.
+However.
+Companioned Prayer when practiced with faith and in community can offer us God's personal tender mercy and love, felt and know within us.